Blockstream/gdk/docs/source/gdk-json.rst

-Gdk JSON
+GDK JSON
 ========

-In this section there are some example JSON used by the lib
+This section describes the various JSON formats used by the library.

 .. _init-config-arg:

 Initialization config JSON
 --------------------------

-GDK uses the optional `datadir` to store assets and other data.
+Passed to `GA_init` when initializing the library.

 .. code-block:: json

     {
         "datadir": "/path/to/datadir"
     }

+:datadir: An optional directory which the gdk will use to store encrypted data
+         relating to sessions.
+If omitted no local storage will be used, note that this may significantly decrease the performance of some calls.

 .. _net-params: